 Are saunas safe enough to not cause cancer?

 The term Infrared Radiation, or IR, sounds dangerous.
-The story is as simple as a dangerous sounding description.
+The story is as simple as a dangerous-sounding description.
 We experience Infrared Radiation every second of every day.
 Quite simply, IR is heat.
-Heat that we feel from the sun is all around us, every hour of every day.
+The heat that we feel from the sun is all around us, every hour of every day.
 Many people originally confused infrared radiation with ultraviolet radiation.
 Ultraviolet Radiation, or UV, can cause skin cancer or damage the eyes if looking directly into the sun.
 The myth stems from this confusion between the two.
 Remember, Infrared Rad is not bad.
-Ultraviolet is ultra violent.
+Ultraviolet is ultra-violent.

 Infrared is safe enough to use in hospitals and with newborns

 Infrared heating elements have been used in neonatal beds to keep newborn babies warm for years.
 Doctors use near-infrared spectroscopy for noninvasive measurements, and tissue oxygenation at bedside in intensive care.
 The infrared heat increases blood flow.

 Infrared saunas increase blood flow to the entire body, including skin tissue, lungs, brain, heart, and more.
 This results from the natural reaction to heat, which increases pulse rates by more than 25%.
 The increased blood flow rushes oxygen to the areas which in turn will aid in the development of the newborn.
 The comparison with an adult is the same result.
 Adults need oxygen to all parts of the body and with infrared heat applied daily, the rate of flow will increase.